 2. Add interest with texture.

 Neutral carpet colors can feel expected, but this nubby, woven texture is anything but.
-The Heidi Caillier living room here features a natural carpet in shades of white and brown.
+The Heidi Caillier living room here features a natural carpet in shades of brown and white.
 The warm tones blend together to create an inviting, ultra-interesting look.
 But if you're worried a similar grasscloth material might feel rough on your feet, place a thin, soft rug directly underneath your sofa.

 3. Layer a rug on top of neutral carpet.